113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ### Deleting a service broker
 {: #clidelservbro}

-To delete a service broker, to remove the custom service from your
+To delete a service broker that removes the custom service from your
-{{site.data.keyword.Bluemix_notm}} Catalog, use the following command:
+{{site.data.keyword.Bluemix_notm}} catalog, use the following command:

 ```
 cf ba delete-service-broker <service_broker>